 Our goal is to help our clients create brand awareness with digital marketing for greater success.
-We do this by understanding your target audience, their intent, and delivering a user experience that keeps their customers wanting more.
+We do this by understanding your target audience and their intent and delivering a user experience that keeps their customers wanting more.

 We built our first website somewhere around 1997-1998.
-The reason for building the website was we wanted to convey information about our company to other folks in our industry.
+We built the website because we wanted to convey information about our company to other folks in our industry.
 The website was simply the vehicle for that sort of marketing.
 It was one piece in a larger marketing strategy.

 Today, we call it Digital Media Strategies.
 Our job is to help our customers find the best vehicle to deliver a user experience with the greatest chance of responding to a Call to Action.
 We do this by focusing on honest, in-depth solutions beyond the surface trends.
 Instead, we address the key strategic challenges behind developing a profitable and sustainable media campaign in a digital world.

 “Too many companies take a reactionary approach to social media, pouring resources into the ‘next big thing’ that’s already happened.
 Instead, it’s better to develop a comprehensive digital media strategy that targets the right social platforms, customers, and disruptions and addresses the necessity of remaining flexible and responding to criticism.”

 Why is our focus on Intent, SEO, and Accessibility?

 Most search begins with a pain point.
 Something the user is trying to solve.
 For example, they are hungry (pain point).
 So, they go online looking for a solution (intent).
 They may type in something like “pizza near me.”
 Google then considers keywords such as “pizza” and matches them with other information such as their location and past preferences to deliver the most relevant search engine response to their inquiry.
 If we have done a good job, we have developed search-friendly and local content to increase our customer’s likelihood of ranking on Google (SEO).